 Artistic Director

 Upon graduation, Adeeb has since collaborated with Mohammad Shaifulbahri from Bhumi Collective on two projects; the first being an international work that took Adeeb to the United Kingdom – Last of Their Generation.
 It received a one-night preview at the Bunker Theatre in London, and a 10-days run at the Edinburgh Fringe in Zoo Southside.
-The project is slated to be reworked and premiered in Singapore in 2019.
+The project was reworked and presented in August 2023 as a site specific walking theatrical experience in Tampines Central.
 In 2018, he worked on an interdisciplinary project under Bhumi with collaborators Dominic Nah, Michael Ng and Edward Eng titled dead was the body till i taught it how to move.
 Adeeb and Shaiful also run an independent theatre outfit named Adeeb & Shai, under which they presented the Singapore premiere of Fringe hit Lemons, Lemons, Lemons, Lemons, Lemons by Sam Steiner.

-His role as artistic director of The Second Breakfast Company has seen him direct shows ranging from Singapore classics like Goh Poh Seng’s The Moon Is Less Bright, to original works like Myle Yan Tay’s Lemmings which was runner up in the youth category for the 2014 24-Hour Playwriting Competition.
+His role as artistic director of The Second Breakfast Company has seen him direct shows ranging from Singapore classics like Goh Poh Seng’s The Moon Is Less Bright, to original works like Myle Yan Tay’s Lemmings, as well as commissioned writing like The Essential Playlist, presented at the Esplanade Theatre Studio as part of the M1 Singapore Fringe Festival 2022, and The Paiseh Pieces, an original pop rock musical presented with Wisma Geylang Serai in 2023.

 Denise Dolendo